-Sales pipeline is about deals.
-Sales funnel is about leads.
+A sales pipeline is about deals, while a sales funnel is about leads.

-For a business that follows a typical B2B sales process, here’s how your sales pipeline stages might be:
+For a business that follows a typical B2B sales process, here’s how its sales pipeline stages might look like:

-Deal created: An opportunity is identified with a potential buyer, and a record is created as the first step to closing a deal successfully.
+Lead qualification: An opportunity is identified with a potential customer, and a record is created as the first step to closing a deal successfully.

 Initiate contact: A sales rep attempts to contact the lead to understand their business and requirements.
 This stage helps you map your business services against the lead’s needs.

-Schedule meeting or demo: After your initial conversation, if the lead is convinced with your services, then based on your business, you may schedule a product demo.
-If otherwise, then you may try to set up a meeting with the decision maker towards negotiating the deal.
+Schedule meeting or demo: After your initial conversation, if the lead is convinced with your services, you may schedule a demo.
+You may also try to set up a meeting with the decision maker toward negotiating the deal.

 Negotiation: The lead has expressed interest to buy your services and now arrives at the negotiation stage.
 You negotiate on price, services, conditions, etc. to make a profitable sale, and submit your proposal.

 Closing the deal: The final stage in your sales process where you record the outcome of your deal.
 If it’s finalized between you and the prospect, you mark the deal as won or lost.
 There are times when the buyer is not ready to buy yet.
 In that case, you may mark them as ‘nurture’ to check back later.

 Stages of the sales pipeline vary for each industry.
 According to Waqar Azeem, Founder, ContentStudio, “We follow a low-touch sales model.
 A deal enters the sales pipeline either through trial sign-up or directly booking the demo meeting.
 We have 6 stages in our sales pipeline including trial sign-ups, sales qualified leads, demo scheduled, on-hold, ready to purchase, and deal won/lost.”

 As a first step, consolidate all your potential customers into your sales pipeline, and place them in different deal stages, depending on where they are in their buying journey.